Product roadmapping is necessary to communicate the company’s desired outcomes for the future in terms of product development to its stakeholders.

 By having a clear product strategy, you have a direction to follow and a purpose to strive for.

-Reason #2: To serve as guidance for the strategy execution process
+Benefit #2: It guides the strategy execution process

 So, in the same way a map helps you not to get lost in an unknown city — a product roadmap helps you reach the desired destination of your product strategy.

-Reason #3: To keep everyone aligned with the ongoing plans
+Benefit #3: It keeps everyone aligned with the ongoing plans

 A good product roadmap serves as a channel for both internal and external communication.